Kuznecoff02/null-commentarial-tradition/arahant_beyond_understanding.md

 ---

-## The Limits of Karma
+## The Limits of Kamma

 The suttas are clear:
-> "The Arahant is beyond the reach of karma."
+> "The Arahant is beyond the reach of kamma."

 That doesn’t mean they don’t experience results.
-It means the **logic of karma doesn’t bind their behavior.**
+It means the **logic of kamma doesn’t bind their behavior.**

-Karma, in its structural sense, is a logic of implication:
+kamma, in its structural sense, is a logic of implication:
 - Do X → Get Y
 - Want Y → Do X